European-XFEL/EXtra-data/docs/data_format.rst

 Data sources
 ------------

-[went back and forth on this having its own section, but too often it seemed confusing to leave it.
-I've tried to keep this description agnostic of Karabo, but ultimately of course it does map back to it]

 Sources differ in the semantics of data generation and validity by either being *control data* (also called slow or broker data) or *instrument data* (also called fast, pipeline or XTDF data).
 In terms of the Karabo control system,